wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/interceptors/interceptors-via-crs.md

 #### HTTPRoute resource

 Note that the first `rule` in this `HTTPRoute` has a `filter` defined using filter type `ExtensionRef` which refers to the Interceptor `APIPolicy` we have defined below.
-This makes the Interceptor serivce applicable in the resource level.
+This makes the Interceptor serivce applicable in the operation level.

 ```
 apiVersion: gateway.networking.k8s.io/v1beta1